-The internal stress (anxiety) is causing the panic attacks or phobia and is often exacerbated by the stress levels in our everyday lives.
+Internal stress (anxiety) is causing panic attacks or phobias and is often exacerbated by the demand of our everyday lives.

 David is a very caring therapist who shows a genuine and deep interest in the well-being of those who come to see him.

 Anxiety and Social Anxiety is most commonly treated with Hypnoanalysis, an analytical form of Hypnotherapy.

 The most difficult thing of me was starting my therapy and going into the unknown.
 I must have mulled it over for months before I looked into the different types of therapy and therapists.
 Once I had gained the courage to make the initial contact I knew David would be right for me.
 He was very personable and trustworthy.

 Are stress and anxiety different?
 I find it useful to think of them as largely the same thing, BUT it’s where they come from that makes them different.
 Stress is the result of external pressures.
 We feel agitated and unhappy but we can attribute it to external things such as our job, relationships, and financial issues.
 We know we are stressed because when our external circumstances change then the symptoms do too.

 Anxiety on the other hand is the same feelings and symptoms but the stress is coming from inside the person’s mind.
 They feel nervousness, anger and agitation but these remain even when the external circumstances change.

 “The dentist I had as a child frightened me - now I’m frightened of anything to do with teeth.”